 UK Tax Strategy

-UK Tax Strategy – May 2024
+UK Tax Strategy – May 2025

 Aim

-Governance in relation to UK taxation
+Governance in relation to taxation

-The Board of Directors of Dalton Topco Limited (‘the Board’) has ultimate responsibility for ensuring that the Group’s UK tax affairs are conducted in accordance with this UK Tax Strategy.
+The Board of Directors (the ‘Board’) has ultimate responsibility for ensuring that the Group’s tax affairs are conducted in accordance with this Tax Strategy.

 It is the responsibility of the Group Finance Team to ensure that documentation evidences any facts obtained and conclusions reached during the course of their work, and where necessary that they take additional advice from appropriately qualified external tax advisors.

-The Group observes all applicable UK laws, rules and regulations and ensures diligence and professional care and judgement is applied, and external advice is taken where appropriate in assessing and concluding on any uncertain tax positions.
+The Group observes all applicable laws, rules and regulations and ensures diligence and professional care and judgement is applied, and external advice is taken where appropriate in assessing and concluding on any uncertain tax positions.

 The Group operates appropriate systems, controls, and processes to manage taxes in an effective and compliant manner.
 Review of these systems, controls and processes is undertaken to ensure that they remain fit for purpose and compliant.